ilee72/ilee72.github.io/projects/HACC-HUI.md

   <img class ="ui large rounded image" width="460" height="300" src="../images/afterfooter.png">
 </p>

 I worked on ensuring that the profile page had the contents not in bold.
+This required me looking at each category to unbold each one.
+Challenges, Skills, and Tools and different ways that they were bolded that required me looking through different pages and widgets to try and unbold them.

 Before:
 <p align="center">